jlauza/SteroidPHP/README.md

-# PHP Playground
+# Steroid PHP ()

-For PHP practice.
+A custom PHP MVC architecture resolving the issue of default PHP synchronous to asynchronous.

 # Get Started